hihebark/hihebark.github.io/index.md

 permalink: /
 ---

-Can’t find a description to put here So, I just spend almost all of my time on the wired [coding](https://github.com/hihebark), ~~hacking~~, learning new things (self-education), listening to good music, watching [movies, TV-Shows] and sometimes I go for hiking or just walking and admiring.
+Can’t find a description to put here So, I just spend almost all of my time on the wired [coding](https://github.com/hihebark), ~~hacking~~, learning new things (Self-taught), listening to good music, watching [movies, TV-Shows] and sometimes I go for hiking or just walking and admiring.

 <p align="center">
   <img src="./assets/images/dog.jpeg" alt="dog" width="400">